Little Bitches: Plot

 Annie sees Kelly and her popular friends getting into a limo to go to the senior party; she gets depressed and eats an entire bag of potato chips.
 Marisa finds Annie moping by her car, and admits that the text message Kelly sent her in detention said that Kelly missed them.
 Marisa didn't tell Annie because she is afraid that if Kelly and Annie became friends again, Annie would abandon her.
-The girls fight again and Marisa leaves to try to buy alcohol.
+Annie accuses Marisa of running away from her problems and not doing anything with her life.
+Marisa then leaves to try to buy alcohol.
 At the liquor store, Marisa finds one of the mean girls from freshman year, Sarah, working her second job while pregnant.
 Sarah tells Marisa that life gets "real" after high school, and that she should just accept it as it comes.
 Night falls, and Marisa gets drunk and walks around the closed school.

 Kelly arrives to the senior party but seems unenthusiastic about it.
 Kelly finds Marisa and tells her she never wanted to end their friendship; it was Marisa who changed.

 Annie decides to stop worrying and go to the party.
 She picks up her crush, Phil, and they figure out where the party is by calling liquor stores in town to find out which one delivered the booze to the party and get the address.
 As they drive, they speed past the police.
 Annie panics and slams the gas, turning things into a police chase.
 They end up crashing the car right into the party.
 The three girls finally make up and hug.